 Notes

-- Tea Bags: Black tea is typically used for milk tea, however, you can use any of your favorite tea, smoothie, or drink.
+- Tea Bags: Black tea is common, but feel free to use your favorite tea or drink.

 Leave a Reply